 Some dental crowns contain metal.
-Metal crowns are sturdier as they are made of gold, platinum, or base-metal alloys that can withstand friction and pressure.
+Metal crowns can withstand friction and pressure because of the material.
+Noble metals like gold, silver, or platinum do not corrode easily.
 Because of its component, metal crowns last the longest compared to all other dental crowns.
 Biting and chewing cannot wear it down easily.
 The only pain point of this dental crown is its obvious visibility because of its color.

 If the problem area is one of the front teeth, metal crowns are not the best options in sight.
-They are best, though for molars deep in the mouth that are not so visible and are often used for grinding and chewing.
+Since we use our molars for the hardest chewing and grinding tasks; metal crowns provide the sturdiness.

 There are also dental crowns made of a mix of porcelain and metal.
 These are the ones that dentists can color-match with your teeth.
 This mix can look more like normal teeth and are sturdy, too.
 The downside to this, however, is it wears out the teeth beside it.
 In time, the porcelain part may also chip off or break off.

 Apart from that, the metal part of the crown may show as a thin line at the gum line or as the gums start to recede.
 So, why do dentists use this mix of materials?